o2alexanderfedin/decentralized-mcp-registry/README.md

 ## 📝 License

-[To be determined]
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](LICENSE) file for details.

+### Commercial Licensing

+This software is also available under a commercial license.
+For commercial use, modification, or distribution of this software, please contact the copyright holder to discuss commercial licensing options.

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.
+Please read our [Contributor License Agreement](CONTRIBUTOR_LICENSE_AGREEMENT.md) before submitting pull requests.

 ## 📚 Documentation